Understanding Brand Protection While Downing Tabasco®

 3.2 Use of ® Symbol

 In the U.S., you can only use the ® symbol after you’ve successfully registered your trademark with the United States Patent and Trademark Office (USPTO).
-If you haven’t registered yet, you may use ™ (trademark) or ℠ (service mark) to indicate you’re claiming ownership of the mark, but it’s not officially registered.
+If you haven’t registered yet, you can use ™ (trademark) or ℠ (service mark) to indicate you’re claiming ownership of the mark, but it’s not officially registered.
 As with everything, though, if you use it to deceive people, that would be fraudulent.
 Don’t do that.
 Don’t put ™ on something that you don’t have any legitimate claim to.

 3.3 Longevity: Potentially Forever

-Trademarks can last forever—unlike patents, which expire typically after 20 years, or copyrights, which often expire decades after the author’s death.
+Trademarks can last forever—unlike patents, which typically expire after 20 years, or copyrights, which often expire decades after the author’s death.
 As long as you keep using the mark in commerce and renew it periodically (and the mark does not become generic), it remains yours.
 You do need to police your mark.

 4. Trademark vs. Other IP Forms